kesha-antonov/react-native-background-downloader/README.md

 `@kesha-antonov/react-native-background-downloader` gives you an easy API to both downloading large files and re-attaching to those downloads once your app launches again.

-> **Please Note** - This library was created to better facilitate background downloading on iOS.
-If you're not aiming to to use the download-in-background functionality, there are better solutions like [RNFS.downloadFile()](https://github.com/itinance/react-native-fs#downloadfileoptions-downloadfileoptions--jobid-number-promise-promisedownloadresult-) which will results in a more stable download experience for your app.

 ## ToC

 - [Usage](#usage)